Chenjy0212/mdelta/README2.md

                         CPU cores - 1.
   -o OUTPUT, --output OUTPUT
                         [path/filename] Output filename
-  -x DIFF, --diff DIFF  [int > 0] Alignment must consist of a minimal of DIFF{'option_strings': ['-x', '--diff'], 'dest': 'diff',
+  -x DIFF, --diff DIFF  [int > 0] Alignment must consist of a minimal
-                        'nargs': None, 'const': None, 'default': 0, 'type': 'int', 'choices': None, 'required': False, 'help': '
-                        [int > 0] Alignment must consist of a minimal of DIFF% aligned cell pairs that are different from previous(better) local alignments in order to be considered as another new alignment (e.g. `-x 20` means
+                        of DIFF% aligned cell pairs that are different from previous(better) local alignments in order to be considered as another new alignment (e.g. `-x 20` means 20%).
-                        20 persent).', 'metavar': None, 'container': <argparse._ArgumentGroup object at 0x0000024B6EEA3E80>,
-                        'prog': 'mDELTA'}ligned cell pairs that are different from previous(better) local alignments in order to be considered as another new alignment (e.g. `-x 20` means 20 persent).
   -mg MERGE, --merge MERGE
                         [float] This is the scaling factor for calculating the score of merging an internal node (e.g. -mg -1), which is multiplied by the number of tips of the internal node to be merged.
 Default to 0.